Quantum phase transition of the Jaynes-Cummings model: Introduction

 \section{Introduction}

-Quantum phase transition (QPT)~\cite{sachdev2011}, as a basic concept in physics, is a kind of mutation phenomenon and can reveal some important properties of nature.
-When the nonthermal control parameter such as coupling strength, or magnetic field is changed to pass a critical value, the phenomena of spectral gap closing and degenerate of ground state with a spontaneous symmetry broken in the system marks the occurrence of a second-order QPT~\cite{Hwang2016}.
-QPT has attracted much attention and has been extensively studied in various light-matter coupling systems such as Dicke model~\cite{Dicke1954,Wang1973,Klaus1973,Huang2009,Baumann2011,Bastidas2012,Klinder2015,Muniz2020}, cavity quantum electrodynamics (QED) lattices~\cite{Greentree2006,Bordyuh2012,Xue2017}, nonlinear few-body system~\cite{Felicetti2020}.
-Usually, the QPT occurs in the thermal dynamical limit with diverging number of components $N\rightarrow\infty$.
-Recently, it is found that the QPT can also occur in finite-sized systems in the classical field limit, where the ratio $\eta$ of the atomic transition frequency to the cavity frequency tends to infinite, i.e., $\eta\rightarrow\infty$, such as the quantum Rabi model~\cite{Hwang2015}, finite Jaynes-Cummings (JC) lattices~\cite{Hwang2016} and Rabi triangle~\cite{Zhang2021,Fallas2022} system.
-The universal scaling and critical exponent of the anisotropic quantum Rabi model is also discussed by combining the above two limits together $N\eta\rightarrow\infty$~\cite{LiuMaoxin2017}.
-However, the above two limits put stringent experiment conditions on system.
-It is naturally to ask whether the QPT can occur without the above two limits in finite component system.
-Since many important quantum phenomena occur in atom-cavity resonance condition.
-Furthermore, it is expected that the quantum phases can be fully controlled by external parameters.
+~ The quantum phase transition (QPT)~\cite{sachdev2011}, as an essential concept in physics, is a type of mutation phenomenon and can reveal some important properties of nature.
+When a nonthermal control parameter, such as coupling strength or a magnetic field, is changed to pass a critical value, the phenomena of spectral gap closing and degeneracy of a ground state with spontaneous symmetry breaking in the system mark the occurrence of a second-order QPT~\cite{Hwang2016}.
+QPTs have attracted considerable attention and have been extensively studied in various light-matter coupled systems, such as the Dicke model~\cite{Dicke1954,Wang1973,Klaus1973,Huang2009,Baumann2011,Bastidas2012,Klinder2015,Muniz2020,Huang2023}, cavity quantum electrodynamics (QED) lattices~\cite{Greentree2006,Bordyuh2012,Xue2017}, and nonlinear few-body systems~\cite{Felicetti2020}.
+Usually, a QPT occurs in the thermodynamic limit with a diverging number of components $N\rightarrow\infty$.
+Recently, a QPT has been observed in finite-sized systems in the classical field limit with the ratio $\eta$ for the atomic transition frequency to the cavity frequency tending to infinity, such as the quantum Rabi model~\cite{Ashhab2013,Hwang2015,Chen2021,Cai2021}, finite Jaynes-Cummings (JC) lattices~\cite{Hwang2016}, and Rabi triangle~\cite{Zhang2021,Fallas2022} system.
+The universal scaling and critical exponent of the anisotropic quantum Rabi model are also discussed by combining the above two limits $N\eta\rightarrow\infty$~\cite{LiuMaoxin2017}.
+However, these limits put stringent experimental conditions on systems.
+Therefore, it is natural to ask whether a QPT can occur without the above two limits in a finite-sized system because many important quantum phenomena occur in atom-cavity resonance conditions.
+Furthermore, external parameters are expected to completely control quantum phases.